adwait/adwait.github.io/about.md

 <!--
 ### About
  -->
 I am Adwait, a fourth year undergraduate student at IIT Bombay in the Department of Computer Science and Engineering.
+I have a fondness for Algorithms and Logic.

 I enjoy outdoor activities - cycling and trekking - and indoor activities too - I play chess and [the](https://www.youtube.com/watch?v=O2K0ptoYpuc) [Tabla](https://www.youtube.com/watch?v=mmiThgzYX5E).
 I also [swim](https://gymkhana.iitb.ac.in/~sports/index.php?r=aquatics).